NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - Gif

    *  - _`None`
-      - Leds are turned off
+      - LEDs are turned off
       -
    *  - _`Solid`
-      - Set the whole Led Ring to the same color at once -
+      - Set the whole LED Ring to the same color at once -
    *  - _`Flashing`
       - | Flashes a color according to a frequency